 Some volunteers join us for one-off activities or a short series of them.
 Others are with us for an extended period of time.
 Many people who come along as volunteers end up becoming members.

-Members often bring along friends who have expressed an interest in the Garden.
+The come and try concept extends to members bringing along friends who have expressed an interest in the garden.
 This is a great way to get a feel for the place as there is someone to explain things and do introductions.

-Sometimes we run projects or activities that we think may be of interest to the general public.
-We advertise these to members and the public, and often have a vibrant and interesting group of members and volunteers coming along to help as a result.
+We advertise these to members and community, and often have a vibrant and interesting group of members and volunteers coming along to help as a result.

 Musicians playing at events including the summer market.